ahandrewh teaches IAT-334interface design

 This week is for building an interactive prototype of one new feature.

-1. Based on feedback from the labs, choose one new feature and create a complete interactive mockup for it.
+1. Based on feedback from class, choose one new feature and create a complete interactive mockup for it.
 The tools you use are up to you, but the mockup will need to:

 • Show a graphically polished and complete version of the new feature.